 Once I begin working with a couple, that couple is my client.
 I do not see or communicate with individual members of the partnership without the other present, and sessions don't begin until both partners arrive.
 Sessions typically last 90 minutes, although some may be two to three hours in length.

-My training as a couple therapist includes four years of intensive training in the PACT model with Stan Tatkin and consultation with core PACT trainers.
-I'm currently a Level III Candidate in the PACT Institute's certification program, one of three therapists in Austin to have attained that level.
+My training as a couple therapist includes three years of intensive training in the PACT model with Stan Tatkin and participation in a local consultation group led by Elaine Tuccio, LCSW, one of the core PACT trainers.
+I'm currently in the PACT Institute's certification program, which is in its inaugural year.

 I highly recommend Dr. Tatkin’s audible download "Your Brain on Love."
 Listening to it will save you time and money in couple therapy, and who doesn't want that?